Stay up to date

 - Insufficient logging and monitoring

-Other issues that are identified during vulnerability scanning include asynchronous SQL Injection, blind SSRF (Server-side request forgery), CSRF (Cross-site request forgery) and many more modern application security vulnerabilities.
+Other issues identified during vulnerability scanning include asynchronous SQL Injection, blind SSRF (Server-side request forgery), CSRF (Cross-site request forgery) and many more modern application security vulnerabilities.

-When used in combination with network vulnerability scanners, web application security scanners provide an excellent tool-set to present the risk findings to the internal risk register continually.
+When used in combination with network vulnerability scanners, web application security scanners provide an excellent tool-set to continually present the risk findings to the internal risk register.

 Discuss your concerns today